-- Sometimes the only recorded names we have for Aboriginal people, particularly from the 19th century, are nicknames or joke names given to them by Europeans for example, 'Little Jack', 'Old Mary' and 'Billy Boy'. - Old records sometimes include terms like 'native' or 'Aboriginal' or 'Aborigine' alongside the names of Aboriginal people.
-However be aware that the word 'native' was also used on official certificates, such as death certificates, to indicate that a non-Indigenous person was born in Australia rather than having immigrated from England or Europe. - They may also include 'caste' terms like 'full blood', 'half-caste', 'quarter-caste', 'quadroon', 'octaroon' derogatory categories used to indicate the 'amount' of Aboriginal heritage a person had etc. - Many Aboriginal people were known by a single or common first name and no surname - for example, Nellie, Jenny and Lizzy for women, and Bobby, Jimmy and Charlie for men. - Surnames were often assigned by European employers and Aboriginal people were sometimes given their employer's surname. - Some surnames were derived from the names of rural properties or places of residence. - Some Indigenous people adopted aliases to avoid control by police and government.
+- Sometimes the only recorded names we have for Aboriginal people, particularly from the 19th century, are nicknames or joke names given to them by Europeans - for example, 'Little Jack', 'Old Mary' and 'Billy Boy' - Old records sometimes include terms like 'native' or 'Aboriginal' or 'Aborigine' alongside the names of Aboriginal people.
+However be aware that the word 'native' was also used on official certificates, such as death certificates, to indicate that a non-Indigenous person was born in Australia rather than having immigrated from England or Europe - They may also include 'caste' terms like 'full blood', 'half-caste', 'quarter-caste', 'quadroon', 'octaroon' derogatory categories used to indicate the 'amount' of Aboriginal heritage a person had etc. - Many Aboriginal people were known by a single or common first name and no surname for example, Nellie, Jenny and Lizzy for women, and Bobby, Jimmy and Charlie for men - Surnames were often assigned by European employers and Aboriginal people were sometimes given their employer's surname - Some surnames were derived from the names of rural properties or places of residence - Some Indigenous people adopted aliases to avoid control by police and government - Women often used the surname of their male partner or husband, and were known by many different surnames over their lifetime